iSim-Opensource/Flight-Connect-Instruments/docs/flight-connect-ip-manual.md

 ### The instruments list
 An instruments list shows the list of instruments available.
 All instruments should be located at "Flight-Connect-Instrument" folder.
-If no instruments are shown on the list (this could also happened when the folder is moved), the "Flight-Connect-Instrument" folder shall be linked by using  [Instruments folder location](#Instruments folder location)  button.
+If no instruments are shown on the list (this could happen when the folder is moved), the "Flight-Connect-Instrument" folder shall be linked by using  [Instruments folder location](#Instruments folder location)  button.

 ![The instruments list](manual-screenshots/instruments.png)